thegenemyers/FASTGA/README.md

 for github, a portion, of the three outputs.

-The remainder of this document gives the command line syntax and complete technical description for the tools **Gindex** that creates an index, **Gshow** that prints a listing of an index, **FastGA** which compares two genomes and outputs a local alignments (.las) file of all the matches it finds above user-supplied thresholds for length and similarity, and **LAStoPSL** that converts a .las file into .psl format.
+The remainder of this document gives the command line syntax and complete technical description for the tools **Gindex** that creates an index, **Gshow** that prints a listing of an index, **FastGA** which compares two genomes and outputs a local alignments (.las) file of all the matches it finds above user-supplied thresholds for length and similarity, **LAStoPSL** that converts a .las file into .psl format, and **LAStoPAF** that converts a .las file into .paf format.

 <a name="Gindex"></a>